“Sustainable Development: Assessment, Importance of Aid, and Financing”.

 Economic Challenges

-has become a pivotal objective for nations worldwide, particularly for striving to balance economic growth, social inclusion, and environmental preservation.
+has become a pivotal objective for nations worldwide, particularly for striving to balance , social inclusion, and environmental preservation.
 This article explores the criteria for assessing sustainable development, the importance of development aid, methods of financing, and the economic challenges to be addressed.

 Sustainable development is evaluated through interconnected criteria such as environmental impact, social inclusion, economic viability, and governance effectiveness.
 Development aid plays a critical role in supporting these goals by providing initial financing, expertise, and capacity building.
 Financing sustainable development involves public and private investments, partnerships, sustainable financial instruments, and international assistance.